Richard Brendon: Redefining a Classic

 Adding a contemporary spin onto a classic 18th-century design, Brendon has taken the very best details from the traditional Willow pattern and applied them with a 21st-century spin.
 This is such a beautiful concept that allows you to focus and appreciate the traditional Willow design and technique.
 Using a small section of a larger complex design allows you to see detailing that would be less noticeable in its original presentation.

 Featured image: Teacup and Saucer gold with cobalt blue Willow detailing.

 Discovering Richard Brendon's designs has given me such a different perspective on traditional teaware and crockery design.
-Each collection has such an incredible concept that pushes the boundaries on what is already an iconic design.
-Brendon has managed to capture the finesse behind the original design but bring it into the modern day with such grace.
+Each collection has such an incredible concept that pushes the boundaries of what is already an iconic design.
+Brendon has managed to capture the finesse behind the original design but brings it into the modern day with such grace.
 An incredibly talented designer worthy of redefining a classic.